Statement of Faith

 Genesis 1:26-31; Genesis 3:1-7; Romans 5:12-21

 Salvation by Jesus Christ allows us to be made righteous and have a personal relationship with the Father.
 It is not a result of what we do, but is a free gift to anyone who believes in the death, burial, and resurrection of Jesus.
-By admitting we have sinned and accepting Christ as Lord, we may spend eternity with God.
+By admitting we have sinned and accepting Christ as Lord, we are made right with God, put at peace with God and will spend eternity with God.

 Luke 19:10; Romans 3:22-26; Romans 10:9; Ephesians 2:8-9; 1 Peter 1:18-20; 1 Peter 3:18; 2 Timothy 1:9